 Research continues to reveal more and more healthful qualities of its yellow-orange colored constituent called curcumin.
 It appears to help cells work better and makes them more resistant to infections and cancer by regulating DNA.

 Turmeric helps improve digestion and supports liver function and body detoxification.
 It is good for your skin.
 Because it is an anti-inflammatory herb, turmeric eases arthritis and other inflammatory conditions.
 It is a powerful anti-oxidant and may even protect against Alzheimer's disease.

-Use this spice to season rice, meats and other foods.
+Use this warming spice to season rice, meats and other foods.
 It is also available in capsules.
 Commercial curry powders usually contain only small amounts of turmeric.

 Add a dash of black pepper (piperine) to your recipe to help your body absorb turmeric's goodness.